ariannamethod/iamGrokky/README.md

-# Grokky-2
+## iamGrokky

-Grokky AI Assistant is a Telegram bot powered by FastAPI.
+Grokky AI Assistant is a Telegram AI Entity powered by FastAPI.
 This project contains the server code and utility scripts used to run the assistant.

 ## Installation